lewinsohndp/dimensional-reduction/README.md

 To use UMAP class instantiate my_umap.UMAP with wanted paramters.
 Then call UMAP.fit(X) where X is the dataset to be embedded in low dimension.
 The embedding can be accessed with UMAP.Y.

 t-SEN:
-To use the t-SNE Class,
+To use the t-SNE Class, create an instace.
+To run a t-SNE on a dataset, call the tsne method and pass in the array of data.
+All parameters are set as inputs for the tsne method.
+It then returns an array of length of the input with a lower dimention.

 Diffusion Map: To use the DiffusionMap class, create an instance (for example one called diff_map) of the class and fill in needed parameters (data and labels).
 Using the DiffusionMap instance, call the apply_difffusions method, passing in the instance's data variable (ex: diff_map.data) and a specified alpha variable (default is .8).
 Save what is returned from the apply_diffusions method as a variable.
 Then using the instance of the DiffusionMap class, call the plot_diffusions method, passing in the returned value from apply_diffusions.